Data storage formats

 In this article, we describe Petastorm, an open source data access library developed at Uber ATG.
 This library enables single machine or distributed training and evaluation of deep learning models directly from multi-terabyte datasets in Apache Parquet format.
 Petastorm supports popular Python-based machine learning (ML) frameworks such as Tensorflow, Pytorch, and PySpark.
 It can also be used from pure Python code.

 It sounds like a nice backend built upon pyarrow with special support for spark and ML formats.
-It seems like this is easy to use from python but might be less pleasant for non-python users, even if it is still possible, because there will not be so many luxurious supporting libraries.
+It seems like this might be easy to use from python but might be less pleasant for non-python users, even if it is still possible, because there will not be so many luxurious supporting libraries.

-Dask
+7 Dask

-Numpy-style array, but distributed.
+Numpy-style arrays and pandas style dataframes and more, but distributed.
 See Dask

-zarr
+8 zarr

-Numpy-style array, but distributed.
+Numpy-style arrays and pandas style dataframes and more, but distributed.
 See zarr

-Protobuf
+9 Protobuf

 protobuf: (Python/R/Java/C/Go/whatever) Google’s famous data format.
 Recommended for tensorflow although it’s soooooo boooooooring if I am reading that page I am very far from what I love.
 A data format rather than a storage solution per se (there is no assumption that it will be stored on the file system)